 This article will help you read and understand your pathology report for paraganglioma.

-by Ashley Flaman MD and Bibianna Purgina MD FRCPC, reviewed on May 4, 2020
+by Ashley Flaman MD and Bibianna Purgina MD FRCPC, updated December 31, 2020

 Your body is controlled by your brain.
 The brain uses long wires called nerves to send and receive information from the body.
 The brain, spinal cord, and nerves make up the nervous system.